Teenvan/wait-free-simulation/README.md

 insert of B continues.

 CAS(head, 0x1, 0x2)
+-> this CAS should have failed ideally

 head -> B -> A(@0x1) actually D(@0x1) -> C(@0x3)

 Even though the last CAS happened to succeed since the values were same, but the thing we are pointing aren't really the same.

+This is known as the ABA problem.

 ## References
 1. [Full length Paper](http://cs.technion.ac.il/~erez/Papers/wf-simulation-full.pdf)